LaunchCodeEducation/linux/content/web-server/caddy/caddyfile/_index.md

 }
 ```

-This particular configuartion file:
+This particular configuartion file is:
-- Is listening on port `80` (the default HTTP port)
+- Listening on port `80` (the default HTTP port)
 - Using the path `/usr/share/caddy` for the site directory
-- Enabling the file server with `file_server` directive
+- Enabling the static file server with the `file_server` directive

 {{% notice note %}}
 In the following articles you will edit and create new Caddyfiles for a static website and reverse proxy